PDLT-University-of-York/test-split-site/docs/ultra/test.md

 !!!
 Tip

     Make sure that the Test is Hidden from students to prevent accidentally releasing marks early.
+If using a separate exam site, also make sure the [site is Closed](../ultra/course-access.md).

 If a Test contains Essay type questions, these must be manually marked.
 This **must occur before scores or feedback for auto-marked questions can be released**, so Essay questions should be avoided in most cases.

 1. To open a Test submission, click the *Submissions* tab within the Test and select an attempt from the list.
 For other methods to access submissions, see our [guide to open Ultra Assignment submissions](../ultra/assignment-marking.md#1-open-a-submission).
 </br>![](images/test-marking-open-submission.png)
-2. If a Due Date was set, the correct attempt to mark may not be the default attempt presented for marking.
-You will need to check which attempt to mark if there are late submissions.
+2. If a Due Date was set and a student has made a late submission, the correct attempt to mark may not be the default attempt presented, so you will need to check which attempt to mark.
 See our [Assignment marking guide](../ultra/assignment-marking.md#2-late-submissions-check-for-previous-submissions) for details.
 3. Marking methods:
     - **Anonymous: mark by student**.
 If anonymous marking is on, Essay type questions must be marked within the full attempt.
 If randomisation was used, question order will differ between attempts.
     </br>![One attempt highlighted in left panel attempt list, with essay question and other questions from that attempt.](images/test-marking-by-student.png)